Classification of Crimes in Criminal Law

 Meaning of Crime:

-In legal terms, crime means “every offense punishable by law”.
+In legal terms, crime means “every offence punishable by law”.

 Definition of Crime: